Back to all news

 It firstly charted the basis of the Jhuti principle in the following terms:

-to the employer is only that of the decision-maker(s) continues to apply.
+- I note the following points.
+First, the general rule that the motivation that can be ascribed to the employer is only that of the decision-maker(s) continues to apply.
 Secondly, there is no warrant to extend the exceptions beyond the scenario describe by Underhill LJ [in the Court of Appeal judgment in Jhuti], which will itself be a relatively rare occurrence, and the surely highly unusual variation encountered in Jhuti.
 Thirdly, whether in the scenario contemplated by Underhill LJ, or in the variation described by Lord Wilson, two common features are that (a) the person whose motivation is attributed to the employer sought to procure the employee’s dismissal for the proscribed reason; and (b) the decision-maker was peculiarly dependent upon that person as the source for the underlying facts and information concerning the case.
 A third essential feature is that their role or position be of the particular kind described in either scenario, so as to make it appropriate for their motivation to be attributed to the employer.

 Turning to the facts of the appeal the EAT held that the distinction between questioning a person’s ability as opposed to their integrity was not the sort of invention which the Supreme Court had in mind in Jhuti